 Set aside to cool.

 Just one large lemon is all that it takes for this recipe.
 If you’re using small lemons, use two.

-Squeeze the lemon to get 1/3 cup of lemon juice.
-I like to strain out the seeds and the pulp of the lemon using a mesh strainer.
+Squeeze the lemon and strain out the seeds and the pulp of the lemon using a mesh strainer.